-Reasons for dropping internet connection and their solution
+6 Common Reasons for dropping internet connection and their solution

 Let’s say you are in a meeting.
 You’re pitching the biggest deal of your life and suddenly your video doesn’t work, or a buffered video presentation erodes credibility among your co-workers.

-To fix all these problems, first explore the possible reasons for internet disconnection and their solutions to find out the exact cause.
+To fix all these problems, first, explore the possible reasons for internet disconnection and their solutions to find out the exact cause.

 1. Check maybe your internet cable is broken

-There can be many reasons for internet disconnection, but it may not be caused by your ISP (INTERNET SERVICE PROVIDER).
+There can be many reasons for the internet dropping or disconnection, but it may not be caused by your ISP (INTERNET SERVICE PROVIDER).
 If you don’t get a proper internet connection, it’s possible that your cable is loose or broken somewhere.
 This could be the reason why your internet connection fails so often.

 Try unplugging and plugging in your modem and router cables.
 If this doesn’t fix the problem, there may be an internal problem.